webview-crypto/react-native-webview-crypto/README.md

 please let me know if there any ways to get around this) to wait for the bridge to respond asynchronously before returning a value.

-Instead, we return you the same `TypedArray` you passed in and asynchronously update it behind the scenes, when we get a response.
-We also set a `updated` proprety on it to be a promise that resolves to the same array when we get a response back and update it.
-We check for this property on all `cyrpto.subtle` methods that takes in `TypedArray`s and will automatically wait for them to update before asking the webview to execute them.
+Instead, we return you a promise that resolves to a `TypedArray`.

-*TLDR*: If you need to use the result from `crypto.getRandomValues` for something other than passing into a `crypto.subtle` method, you have to wait for the Promise on the `updated` property of the returned `TypedArray` to resolve before the values in that `TypedArray` will be updated.
+We also accept these promises on all `cyrpto.subtle` methods that takes in `TypedArray`s, to make it transperent and will automatically wait for them to resolve before asking the webview execute the method.

 ## Install